 Food in Lima: Miraflores vs. Barranco

 I don’t remember where I read or heard this but for some reason, I have it in my head that there are like 600,000 restaurants in Lima or something.
 Don’t quote me, I could have completely dreamt that up.
-Regardless, it feels accurate.
-There’s no shortage of places to eat in Lima.
+Regardless, it feels accurate with just how many options there are.
+There is no shortage of places to eat in Lima.
 Miraflores and Barranco are no exception.

 And we are going to call it a tie.
 Miraflores overall probably has better restaurants, but it will also cost you a pretty penny.
 Barranco has some amazing restaurants that are pretty expensive, but there are more options for all types of people out there on any budget.
 Miraflores has a lot of gringo options, like McDonald’s and Subway and even a Popeye’s and Chili’s.
 Barranco feels significantly more local where you can eat somewhere new every day without the temptation of reverting to fast food.

 Things To Do In Lima: Miraflores vs. Barranco